 Short Term Health Plans do not cover preexisting conditions (defined as conditions within 3-5 years before coverage has begun).
 At the time of ‘renewal’ the existing policy, any conditions that occurred under the previous short term policy, will not be covered.

-Overall, Short Term plans are much less expensive than Obamacare plans, and can be a good option for covering major medical expenses.
+Overall, Short Term plans are much less expensive than Obamacare plans and can be a good option for covering significant medical expenses.

 Consider healthy individual, 29 years old, who is NOT entitled to Obamacare subsidies.
 Below are his options for buying Obamacare Silver plans with $2,000 deductible and equivalent Short Term Plans.